 - Put original images files on Drive A. This could be the drive of your desktop computer or an external drive).
 I work exclusively on a laptop so NONE of my images files are stored on the drive inside it.
 My Drive A is an external 8tb drive, it contains ALL of my original image files.

 - Save a third copy in another location.
 This must be located off-site in a place that is different than the first two above.
-You could use another external hard drive and store it in a bank safe deposit box, at work, or at a friend's house.
-Or you could use some sort of cloud backup like Backblaze (get their Cloud storage) or Amazon S3 (I use the latter).
+You could use another external hard drive and store it in a bank safe deposit box, at work, or at a friend’s house.
+Or you could use some sort of cloud backup like Amazon S3 (a bit complicated and technical) or SmugMug (unlimited storage of photos!).

 Remember to also backup your Lightroom catalog (if you use LR you should be doing that once a week anyway!).
 While you’re in backup-mode, you might as well save all the images from your smartphone as well and back them up too.

 Read more detail about all this here: Tips for Creating Your Best Photo Storage and Backup Plan